Kegareta Nikutai Seijo

-Priestess with the Sullied Flesh (Kegareta Nikutai Seijo (汚れた肉体聖女)) is a 1958 Japanese drama film directed by Michiyoshi Doi.
+Priestess with the Sullied Flesh (汚れた肉体聖女, Kegareta Nikutai Seijo') is a 1958 Japanese drama film directed by Michiyoshi Doi.
+The film follows the story of an affair between two nuns at a religious boarding school.

 Synopsis

 Eri becomes pregnant after she is raped by a friend of her brother.
 Her parents force her to have an abortion and they send her to a religious boarding school to become a nun.
 Three years later, she meets her new roommate, Anna.